Apodini/Grebe/README.md

 Grebe is licensed under the MIT License.
 See [License](https://github.com/Apodini/Grebe/blob/develop/LICENSE) for more information.

 ## Contributing
 Contributions to this projects are welcome.
-Please make sure to the [contribution guidelines](https://github.com/Apodini/.github/blob/master/contributing.md) first.
+Please make sure to read the [contribution guidelines](https://github.com/Apodini/.github/blob/master/contributing.md) first.